Case contracting - advice

 - the benefit to the child and family of contracting case management and any disadvantages, such as where the distance between agency and family home may make it difficult to home visit

-- the level of necessary practitioner involvement due to the characteristics of the case.
+- the level of necessary practitioner involvement due to the characteristics of the case and the risk assessment.
 Generally, a high level of practitioner involvement (for example, because of a pending appeal) would not indicate contracting case management but may involve the contracting of some case tasks or functions

 - the ability of the agency, including agency capacity to work with the dynamics of the case.
 Cases should be matched to agency to ensure case management is purposeful and works towards the achievement of the permanency objective